subsquid-quests/network-test-one-uniform-load-squid/README.md

 ```bash
 npm install --global @subsquid/cli@latest
 ```

-> [!NOTE]
-> There's currently an issue with `@subsquid/cli` preventing it from being installed with the command above on Windows.
-Use `npm i -g @subsquid/cli@latest --ignore-scripts` as a temporary workaround.

 This adds the [`sqd` command](https://docs.subsquid.io/squid-cli/).
 Verify that the installation was successful by running
 ```bash
 sqd --version